01mf02/jaq/docs/cli.md

       `.json`, `.yaml`, `.cbor`, `.toml`, `.xml`,
       jaq uses the corresponding format.
     - Otherwise, jaq assumes JSON.
-- If an error is encountered at any point, jaq stops.
+- If an uncaught error is encountered at any point, jaq stops.

 When passing filters directly as _FILTER_ argument on the command-line, care has to be taken to properly escape the filter.